-basenji The animal world does not cease to amaze us again andagain.
-And this applies not only to new species or rare representatives of fauna.
-Even completely familiar to us pets can be an unexpected discovery.
-Now, it would seem that such a mystery can be in dogs?
-However, among these four-legged pets there are simply unique dogs.
+The animal world never ceases to amaze us again and againagain.
+And this applies not only to new species or rare representatives of the fauna.
+Even pets that are completely familiar to us can become an unexpected discovery.
+It would seem that there is something so mysterious about dogs?
+However, even among these four-legged pets of ours there are simply unique dogs.
 For example, representatives of the Basenji breed.
 What is the uniqueness and unusualness of these dogs?
 What is so special about this breed?

 Where did the Basenji come from?